-- Q. Name any three categories of Shapes in MS Word 2010.
+- Q. Name any three categories of Shapes in Word 2016.

 - Q. What do you mean by formatting a shape?

 - Q. What does Add Text option do?

-- Q. What does Bevel do?
+- O. What does Bevel do?

-- Q. What is ClipArt?

 - Q. Define Symbols.

 After explaining the chapter, let the students do the course book exercises given on Pages 53, 54 and 55 of the main course book as One Touch Learn and Let's Do It.
 After solving the course book exercises, tell the students to solve Crack the Code activity given on Pages 55 of the main course book.
 Help the students to solve these questions.